 Built as part of the extensive Tyrwhitt-Drake and Wickham families’ estates, Brockley Conservation Area’s quirky mews are now a mixture of leafy lanes and industrial units intertwined harmoniously with Victorian and radical modern architecture.
-We explored these public rights of way which not only provide a unique perspective on our local community, but also support extensive wildlife.
+We will explore these public rights of way which not only provide a unique perspective on our local community but also support extensive wildlife.

-The tour and printed material on the day described Brockley’s early history, 19th century High Victorian development, careful street layout with mews, the 1970s battle to protect mews and gardens from development, and several stunning modern buildings.
+Our tour and printed material describe Brockley’s early history, 19th century High Victorian development, careful street layout with mews, the 1970s battle to protect mews and gardens from development, and several stunning modern buildings.
 More information about these themes can be found below.

 Location: meet at the Wickham Arms pub, SE4 1TF, between 10.30am and 2.30pm.
 The walk finishes at Breakspears Mews Community Garden (open 12 – 4pm for refreshments).